Gexkill/sweng2/RASD/src/index.md

 * The GPS of the taxi drivers can not be switched of.
 * Taxi drivers answer all types of demands in less than 5 minutes.
 * The user pays the taxi driver directly for each commission.
-* A taxi can be on only one zone at the same time, this is the real zone.
+* A taxi can be on only one zone at the same time and this is the real zone.
 * Users make a reservation two hours before of the ride **Here as domain or do we have to do the requirements into G7?**
+* When a new taxi driver join in the taxi company the taxi company register him to the information system.
+Analogously when a taxi driver exit from the company, the company delete him from the information system.

 ##Glossary
 * User: he is a client of the service.
 He should insert each time he performs a request the following information